adon-cloudcannon/landing-page-test/src/collections/posts/full-cloudcannon-support-for-gatsby.md

 ### **Complete documentation and guides for Gatsby on CloudCannon**

-We've updated our Gatsby-specific documentation to ensure that all of your queries are answered and readily searchable, and our support and engineering teams have prepared thoroughly documented advice on configuring your current Gatsby sites for use with CloudCannon's Visual, Content, and Data Editors.
+We've updated our Gatsby-specific documentation to ensure that all of your queries are answered and readily searchable.
+Our support and engineering teams have also prepared thorough advice on configuring your current Gatsby sites for use with CloudCannon's Visual, Content, and Data Editors.

 Whether you’re working on page-building; data, content, or visual editing; creating React components or using existing ones; templating; blogging; or using GraphQL data on your CloudCannon Gatsby sites, our <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/?ssg=Gatsby">documentation</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/gatsby-starter-guide/">getting started guide</a>, and support will have you covered.